 The solution?
 Hybrid events.
 The concept is not new, as organisations with satellite offices are already successfully delivering meetings or training sessions in a hybrid format.

 If you are organising a large event such as a conference, consider holding it over multiple venues to reach more attendees.
 Set one of the spaces up as a broadcasting hub, and livestream content to each satellite location simultaneously.

 The venues are set up to ‘talk to’ each other, enabling live interactions and Q&As between speakers and the audience.
 So, while a group of delegates network and reconnect face-to-face within the Hōro ā-Tāone o Tāmaki Makaurau | Auckland Town Hall in the Auckland City Centre, they are also connected with another group of delegates or speakers based in the Bruce Mason Centre on the North Shore.

 Having a well set up broadcasting studio with a stage, high-quality cameras and audiovisual equipment like the one in Aotea Centre’s Herald Theatre, can give your conference a professional and polished feel, and provide event attendees with a great experience no matter which venue they’re in.

 Livestreamed sessions can also be recorded for follow-up, or repurposed for future use, giving longevity and versatility to the content of your event.

 We understand that holding hybrid events requires the same care and attention as in-person events.
 Our experienced technical team is on-site to provide state-of-the-art video and audio equipment in our venues, as well as support throughout your event, so you can focus on the other details.

 With the right set-up and careful planning, going hybrid can be simpler than you think.
-And with over sixty spaces within ten venues across Auckland, our team can help you find the right spaces for a successful hybrid event.
+And with over sixty spaces within eleven venues across Auckland, our team can help you find the right spaces for a successful hybrid event.